bharatv871/Mortgage22/README.md

 C:\...\Mortgage22\MortgageCalculator\Reports

 The results are not overwritten.
 They produce new results every time and are marked by time to be unique.

+Screen recordings can be found in the C:\...\Mortgage22\Screen Recordings folder .